nahariaprateek/AutomateLinkedinSearch/README.md

     7.2 Your new search engine has been created -> Click on "Customize" -> **"Search engine ID"** (Copy This ) Copy or obtain the Search Engine ID

-8. Paste the Search Engine ID for the variable "let searchEngineId" in the fun_linkdinsearch function code.
+8. Paste the Search Engine ID for the variable "let searchEngineId" in the fun_getPerson function code.

 9. Go Back to Google Sheet, created as XXYYZZ.